Illuminati (game): Reception

 In Issue 53 the British wargaming magazine Perfidious Albion, Charles Vasey commented, "It is a game of threats, bribes, underhand deals, lies, and treachery - some of us think life's a little like that.
 If that sounds the sort of thing you are interested in, with the chance of world domination thrown in as an added bonus, then don't delay - Illuminati is the game for you."

 In Issue 40 of the British games magazine White Dwarf (April 1983), Phil Masters stated that "Overall, this is a playable game with a good element of skill; it creates an appropriate atmosphere of conspiracy and cynicism, although the open hands system rather removes the element of paranoid secrecy inherent in conspiracy theories."
 Masters concluded by giving the game a rating of 7 out of 10, writing, "Illuminati will earn its devotees, especially in America, although it lacks the elegance of the best cult games."
 Four issues later, Masters reviewed Expansion Sets 1 & 2 and gave them a rating of 6 out of 10, commenting, "the concept is certain to appeal to anyone with a pet dislike or a shred of cheap cynicism."

+In the December 1983 issue of Asimov's Science Fiction, Dana Lombardy noted, "Illuminati is fun, fast-playing, and funny.
+If you have a paranoid friend, it’s the perfect gift."

 In the December 1983 edition of Dragon, Michael Lowrey believed that Steve Jackson Games had "a definite potential classic here, and one which, properly marketed, could appeal to folks who will never play a wargame in their lives".
 However Lowrey thought the two expansion sets were overly expensive, and advised consumers to see how they liked the basic game before buying the expansion sets.
 Ten years later, Allen Varney called it "a brilliant card-and-token game."
 He concluded, "Ingenious and satirical, the Illuminati game fosters good-humored paranoia and dramatic struggles."